opnfv/armband/docs/release/installation/installation.instruction.rst

    .. figure:: img/fuelwsrepsst.png

 #.
-[AArch64 specific] Use kernel 4.8 for experimental GICv3 features

-   **NOTE**: This kernel is required for: SFC scenarios, GICv3 live migration.

-   **NOTE**: This kernel is included in the Armband ISO, all that is needed for it to be used in a specific environemnt is to explicitly add it to the list of packages that will be installed by baremetal provisioning.

-   In the FUEL UI of your Environment, click the <Settings> tab, click
-   <General> on the left side pane, then at the bottom of the page, in the
-   <Provision> subsection, amend the package list:

-   - remove <linux-headers-generic-lts-xenial>;

-   - remove <linux-image-generic-lts-xenial>;

-   - add <linux-image-4.8.0-9944-generic>;

-   - add <linux-headers-4.8.0-9944-generic>;

-   - add <linux-image-extra-4.8.0-9944-generic> (optional);

-#.
 Set up targets for provisioning with non-default "Offloading Modes"

    Some target nodes may require additional configuration after they are